code0nwheels/Dwellpy/readme.md

 ### For Different Motor Challenges

+- **Head Tracker Users**: Set a moderate Move Limit (8-15px) to accommodate natural head movement while maintaining reasonable precision.
+Consider using a medium Dwell Time (0.5-0.8s) for a balance of control and ease of use.
 - **Cerebral Palsy**: Adjust Move Limit based on your specific movement patterns, and use temporary mode for precision tasks
 - **Hand Tremors**: Set a higher Move Limit (12-20px) to accommodate natural hand movement
 - **Fatigue or Muscle Weakness**: Use shorter Dwell Times (0.1-0.5s) to minimize the time needed to hold position